shinrich/trafficserver/doc/developer-guide/server-session-architecture.en.rst

 HTTP/2 additions
 ----------------

 HTTP/2 communication to origin should be able to leverage a lot of the logic in the proxy/http2 area, but presumable we are missing some client-oriented logic.

 Sticky servers
 --------------

+The current ATS implementation binds the HttpServerSession to the ProxyClientServer session.
+The next time the transaction comes through session, it will attempt to reuse that HttpServerSession if the setting proxy.config.http.attach_server_session_to_client is set to 1 and the hostname and/or IP address matches.

+We will need to think carefully on the impact of this "stickiness" on the Http2ServerSessions.

 Limiting HTTP/2 Session Reuse
 -----------------------------

 Since HTTP/2 allows for multiple simultaneous streams, we don't remove the Http2ServerSession object from the HttpSessionManager.
-All the requests
+All the requests for a particular origin with a single Http2ServerSession would create streams on the same sessions.
+At a minimum the reuse logic should follow the maximum concurrent stream limits.
+Perhaps additional settings will be needed.